 Field-hunting tip

-Look in fumaroles country — that is the host setting where kremersite typically forms.
+Look in fumaroles country, the host setting where kremersite typically forms.
 If you start seeing halite, sylvite, cotunnite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, crusts habit, so train your eye for that shape before scanning the outcrop.